Scifabric/loadtesting/README.md

 locust -f pybossa-locust/mainandprojects.py --host http://yourpybossaserver
 ```

-and open your browser to
+and open the locust UI in your browser:
 [http://localhost:8089](http://localhost:8089)

+To start a very simple load test set
+users to 100
+and
+hatch rate to 10

 Start running the load test and see the result in your browser! :)